eficode-academy/jcasc-katas/basic-system-config/README.md

 ## Adding a user to the system

-Adding
+As it is right now, everyone can go in and use our instance, so the first thing we need to adjust is to enable security, so non-authenticated users cannot change everything.

+We will need to enable security in the JCasC configuration file.

-Small steps though, we'll create a user (under jenkins root element)
+First we'll create a user (under jenkins root element)

+> Note: as said before, all the objects that we are creating can be found in the documentation reference for JCasC.
+To see it, go to: Manage Jenkins -> Configuration as Code -> Documentation

 !!!
 Take info from here:
 https://github.com/ewelinawilkosz/praqma-jenkins-casc/tree/hands_on/hands-on#how-to

-Show the "secret" env file

-Say that normally you would not have your env file with password inside your git repo.

-Accessing documentation

-* Manage Jenkins -> Configuration as Code -> Documentation

 ### Tasks

-Update docker-compose adding the env docker-compose down and up update jenkins yaml to add the user
+docker-compose down and up
+update jenkins yaml to add the user